I Don't Care Anymore

-"I Don't Care Anymore" is a song written, performed, and produced by English drummer Phil Collins (with co-production by Hugh Padgham).
-It was the second US single from Collins' second solo album, Hello, I Must Be Going!
+"I Don't Care Anymore" is a song written, performed, and produced by the English drummer Phil Collins (with co-production by Hugh Padgham).
+It was the second US single from Collins' second solo studio album, Hello, I Must Be Going!
 (1982).
-It became a moderate US hit, peaking inside the Top 40 (#39), on the Hot 100.
+It became a moderate US hit, peaking at number 39 on the Billboard Hot 100.
 It did not see a UK release; however, it was released as the third single in various other countries such as Germany and Australia.

 This song is considered 'dark' in tone, and is comparable to Collins' earlier hit single "In the Air Tonight", as both contain powerful drum kit along with simplistic synthesizers and guitar riffs, coupled with angry lyrics directed at Collins' failed first marriage.
 The drums also illustrate the gated reverb recording technique that defined Collins' sound throughout the 1980s.
 During "I Don't Care Anymore", the drum track switches several times between "standard" studio sound and a gated reverb overlay.

-Cash Box noted that with the song's "sparse synthesizer and guitar arrangements" the drumming provides most of the emotional expression.
+Cashbox noted that with the song's "sparse synthesizer and guitar arrangements" the drumming provides most of the emotional expression.
 Billboard said that "Collins combines R&B inclinations with his Genesis for a moody, brooding cry of rebellion."

 The song earned Collins his first Grammy Award nomination for Best Male Rock Vocal Performance in 1984, which was won by Michael Jackson for "Beat It".

 Music video

 In addition to Chester Thompson, touring band members Daryl Stuermer (guitar), Peter Robinson (keyboards), and Mo Foster (bass) also appear.
 Aside from Stuermer, the rest of the band does not appear on the actual recording and are instead miming Collins's parts.

 The video is staged entirely in a dark room, with spotlights appearing over each band member as they begin to play.
 Foster is clearly visible in Robinson's spotlight for about a minute before he begins to play, hands in pockets, shuffling his feet occasionally, and looking more like a loiterer than a band member.
 When he begins to play (at the beginning of the first chorus), he plays the song's synthesised bassline on Moog Taurus bass pedals.
 Instead of playing them with his feet as intended by the manufacturer, he strikes them somewhat dramatically with the sides of his closed fists.
 He plays considerably more notes than what is actually heard, and frequently manipulates the Taurus's filter controls with one hand while striking with the other.

-Live concert footage from the same year shows that Foster did, in fact, play the Taurus with his hands (whereas future touring bassist Leland Sklar played the Taurus with his feet while simultaneously playing electric bass).
+Live concert footage from the same year shows that Foster did, in fact, play the Taurus with his hands (whereas future touring bassist Leland Sklar played the Taurus with his feet while simultaneously playing bass guitar).
 He did not strike the pedals with his fist, however, instead simply depressing each pedal with the flat of his hand.
 He did frequently manipulate the Taurus's filters to great effect, but the bassline he performed was the simplified version heard on the recording rather than the overzealous part he mimed in the video.